 - Consider actually skipping the big-name Irish sites for alternatives that are just as lovely.
 This is, after all, a country filled with natural beauty and charm and any wrong turn will likely bring you past colorful villages surrounded by lovely farmland and gently rolling hills.
 Don’t, for instance, even do the Ring of Kerry.
 Many experts will tell you that the Beara Peninsula is as beautiful with a lot less traffic.

-- The Americans have not yet discovered what many European know, the city of Belfast is wonderful and only two hours away from Dublin with far fewer tourists.
+- The Americans have not yet discovered what many Europeans know: the city of Belfast is wonderful and only two hours away from Dublin with far fewer tourists.
 It is the gateway to lovely drives including the incredible Causeway Coast.
 It is becoming more popular because so many of the scenes from Game of Thrones were filed there.